tektoncd/chains/docs/experimental.md

 In this mode, instead of setting up a signing key, Chains would request an identity token from the cluster it is running in.
-This identity token will be used to authorize a Fulcio certificate for a Tekton artifact (OCI image or TaskRun).
-Currently, this experimental feature only works on a GKE cluster with [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) configured (Workload Identity is required for Chains to be able to request an identity token).
+This identity token will be used to authorize a Fulcio certificate for a Tekton artifact (OCI image, `TaskRun`, or `PipelineRun`).
+Currently, this experimental feature only works on a GKE cluster with
+[Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity)
+configured (Workload Identity is required for Chains to be able to request an identity token).

-Once Chains has successfully requested a certificate, it will store the cert as a base64 encoded annotation on the TaskRun, along with the payload and signature.
+Once Chains has successfully requested a certificate, it will store the cert as a base64 encoded annotation on the `TaskRun` or `PipelineRun` , along with the payload and signature.

 This can look like: